tanmay-ar0ra/tanmay-ar0ra/README.md

 - 👋 Hi, I’m @aroratanmay34
-- 👀 I’m interested in machine learning algorithms.
+- 👀 I’m interested in competitive programming.
-- 🌱 I’m currently learning python3.0.
+- 🌱 I’m currently working as full-stack.
 - 💞️ I’m looking to collaborate on any interesting subject.
 - 📫 How to reach me aroratanmay34@gmail.com